So, what’s all this fuss about women and pension age? Why can’t the Government simply use money from National Insurance to smooth things over?

 WASPI has set its face against any means-testing component, however.
 Still stuck between a rock and a hard place, therefore.

 5. On its website WASPI talks about “a ‘bridging’ pension to provide an income until State Pension Age – not means-tested – and with compensation for losses for those women who have already reached their SPA”.

 Use of the Jobseeker’s Allowance (JSA) has been mooted for the gap between age 60 and the new SPA (what WASPI means by a “bridging pension”).
 The JSA comes with eligibility conditions, however, not to mention being subject to means-testing; WASPI rejects both of those aspects.

 6. The author of this report is Howard Reed of Landman Economics, working to a commission by the SNP Westminster Parliamentary Group.
 It’s an excellent, in-depth analysis of the subject.
-The additional cost concerned increases from £0.2 billion in 2016/17 to £2.8 billion in 2020/21.
+The additional cost concerned with returning to 1995 Act position was estimated to increase from £0.2 billion in 2016/17 to £2.8 billion in 2020/21.

 7. According to the commentary, it was Howard Reed who said this.
 I can’t find anything of this in his report or elsewhere, however, which means that I can’t verify that attribution.

 8. Lin Phillips of WASPI included the following in her oral evidence to the Work and Pensions Committee in December 2015:

 “… We are being told that there isn’t any money but there is a huge surplus in the NI fund.
 In 2012 there was £112 billion.
 Now I think there is only under £24 billion.”.

 Seriously misinformed.
 I’m astonished that no-one on the WPC corrected her.